 - Occupational exposure to allergens such as working in coal mines, farmers, etc.

 Homeopathy claims to cure it permanently.
-There are many?homeopathic medicines for asthma.
-The selection of medicines depends upon the similarity of the symptoms given by the patient with the medicine to be prescribed and this selection is based upon the fundamental laws of Homeopathy.
+There are many homeopathic medicines for asthma.
+The selection of medicines depends upon the similarity of the symptoms given by the patient with the medicine to be prescribed and this selection is based on the fundamental laws of Homeopathy.

 Common homeopathic medicines with their indications are given below.
 These should be taken after consultation with a registered homeopathic practitioner:

-For asthmatic attacks which gets worse after midnight.
+1. ARSENICUM ALBUM: For asthmatic attacks which get worse after midnight.
 A person is unable to lie down due to fear of suffocation.
-Indicated for people who have fear of death accompanied with other common asthma symptoms.
+Indicated for people who have fear of death accompanied by other common asthma symptoms.

-Especially indicated for asthmatic attacks which gets worse during exertion.
-This drug stimulates the respiratory centres which lead to an increase in the oxidation of blood and excreted out carbonic acid.
+2. ASPIDOSPERMA QUEBRACHO: Especially indicated for asthmatic attacks which get worse during exertion.
+This drug stimulates the respiratory centres which leads to an increase in the oxidation of blood and excreted out carbonic acid.

-Indicated for cutting pain like sensation in the chest which gets worse from lying on the right side.
+5. KALIUM CARBONICUM: Indicated for cutting pain-like sensation in the chest which gets worse from lying on the right side.
 Wheezing sounds and dry, hard cough especially at 3 a.m.
 The sensation of goodness in the chest.

-When breathing is difficult and it seems as if inhaling Sulphur, this medicine is indicated.
-Deep and hollow cough from talking accompanies rawness, hoarseness and pain through the chest.
+6. MEPHITIS: When breathing is difficult and it seems as if inhaling Sulphur, this medicine is indicated.
+A deep and hollow cough from talking accompanies rawness, hoarseness and pain through the chest.

-Especially for asthma during rainy and damp weather.
-Has to hold chest while coughing.
+7. NATRIUM SULPHURICUM: Especially for asthma during rainy and damp weather.
+Has to hold their chest while coughing.
 Rattling in the chest between 4 and 5 a.m.
-The person feels a constant desire to take deep and long breaths which he is unable to.
+The person feels a constant desire to take deep and long breaths which he is unable to do.
 One of the best medicines for childhood asthma.

-For short and oppressive breathing when stitching pains in the chest are there, especially on the left side when breathing and lying on the left side.
+8. STANNUM METALLICUM: For short and oppressive breathing when stitching pains in the chest are there, especially on the left side when breathing and lying on the left side.
 This can be accompanied by a violent and dry cough in the evening.
-Cough is provoked from laughing, singing and talking, which gets worse from lying on the right side.
+Cough is provoked by laughing, singing and talking, which gets worse from lying on the right side.